Includes information on acceptable business etiquette, dress, business cards, gifts, etc.

 Algeria’s telecommunications are mostly modern.
 Algeria’s telecommunications infrastructure and procedures have improved significantly, making negotiations for service less difficult.
 GSM technology has made mobile phones commonplace, and service is available in almost all areas of the country.
 Easier access to the Internet, the introduction of 3G/4G, and the deployment of fiber optic cable have helped Algeria boost its ICT development.
-Most hotels and private businesses have Internet service.
+Most hotels and private businesses have Internet services.

 Visitors to Algeria can either utilize international services from their U.S. cellphone service providers (e.g., Verizon and AT&T) or buy an Algerian SIM card upon arrival at the airport in Algiers by providing a copy of their passport.
 Internet and email penetration and utilization within government ministries are limited.

 The Algerian standard is 230 volts/50 cycles.
-All 110-volt U.S. appliances need a transformer to use local current.
-Even with a transformer, clocks and other devices requiring a 60 cycle current will not function properly.
+All 110-volt U.S. appliances need a transformer to use the local current.
+Even with a transformer, clocks and other devices requiring a 60-cycle current will not function properly.
 Algeria uses the type C and F Europlug with two small, round prongs, like continental Europe.
 Adapters and converters for small appliances are available at luggage or travel stores and Radio Shack in the United States.

 Visitors can also use buses to travel around Algiers and to reach the central train station.
 Buses stop at Place Audin, Place des Martyrs, and Place Grande Poste in Algiers.
-The main terminal is outside downtown, where visitors can take buses to major towns such as Oran, Ouargla, and Annaba.
+The main terminal is outside downtown, where visitors can take buses to towns such as Oran, Ouargla, and Annaba.

 Paved roads cover the northern region and connect some oases, but congestion and security checkpoints can slow overland travel.
 Rental cars are available, and prices are comparable to rates in Europe.
-Visitors who plan to drive should bring necessary documentation, and it may be advisable to hire a driver in addition to the car.
+Visitors who plan to drive should bring the necessary documentation, and it may be advisable to hire a driver in addition to the car.
 There are many international companies in the airport offering car rentals with drivers.